k4sh4n1/research/proposal.md

    * Structural buckling
 * ...

+For example, when a trader follows the price action methodology, it feels like they are telling a story of bulls and bears.
+The story of how price momentum is shaped by buyers and sellers.
+This story-telling remarkably resembles how dynamic forces are exerted upon a physical body to determine its momentum and behavior.

 Despite the similarities, the rich structural dynamics toolkit remains mostly unexplored in quantitative finance.
 This gap presents opportunities for practical innovation for:

 * Theoretical contributions to econophysics